maplight/votersedge-voting-info/voting-info/election-authorities/ca/19-los-angeles-county-clerk/all-elections/en/voting-basics/polling-place-access-disabilities.md

+---
+title: "How do I vote if I have disabilities?"
+published: true
+weight: 8
+section: voting-basics
+priority: minor
+---
 **Check the back cover** of Sample Ballot for the blue symbol that shows if your polling place is wheelchair accessible.

 **Call 1 (562) 466-1310** to find the nearest polling place that has the same ballot as  your polling place if your polling place is not accessible.